top of page

 • If you do not draw a Dueler, reveal your hand, reshuffle, and draw again until you have at least one.

 4. First Turn Rules: There is no Combat Phase on the first turn for either player.
-No attacks or Action Abilities may be made by either player until the second turn.
+No attacks or Combat Abilities may be made by either player until the second turn.

-• Play one support card if you have one.
+• Play one Support card if you have one.
 Usually players choose to play a Civ. card if available during the first turn.
+You may use Passive Abilities

 • Draw a card to end your turn.
 You may not use that card until your next turn.